 The precedence, or priority, of rules is defined by the designer.
 The rule priority is used to determine which rule to apply when an object is covered by more than one rule.
 If the priority is not set correctly, you may find that a rule is not being applied at all.

 For example, if the rule with a query of InNet('VCC') has a lower priority than the rule with a query of All, then the All rule will be applied to the VCC net.
-Use the Priorities button in the PCB Rules and Constraints Editor dialog to access the Edit Rule Priorities dialog, from where priorities can be refined as necessary.
+Use the Priorities button in the PCB Rules and Constraints Editor dialog to correct this.
 Note that priority is not important when two rule scopes do not overlap (do not target the same objects).
 For example, it makes no difference which of these two rule scopes has a higher priority -

 The Golden Rule